 Punishment for a Battery by a Prisoner on a Protected Person with Use of a Deadly Weapon that Involves Strangulation or Results in Substantial Bodily Harm

 When a person commits a battery with use of a deadly weapon against a protected person while he is in lawful custody and the battery involves strangulation or results in substantial bodily harm, he will be charged with a category B felony and will be facing a potential punishment of a minimum prison term of 2 years and maximum term of 15 years (N.R.S.
 200.481.2(g)(2)).

 There are several potential defenses to a charge of battery, but self-defense is one of the most common.
 This defense involves the basic concept that a person has the legal right to defend himself from an oncoming attack, which sounds simple enough.
-However, the actual application of this defense is more nuanced and complicated, which is why it is important to have an attorney who is knows how to properly argue this defense on your behalf.
+However, the actual application of this defense is more nuanced and complicated, which is why it is important to have a Las Vegas criminal defense lawyer who knows how to properly argue this defense on your behalf.

 Somewhat related to concept of self-defense is the defense that the supposed victim consented to the battery.
 If this defense didn't exist, then a UFC fighter would be guilty of a battery each and every time he stepped into the octagon.
 Even football or basketball players could be charged.
 The end result of applying the law in such a rigid and mindless fashion would be utter absurdity.
 So clearly the law has to allow for circumstances where both parties mutually agree to engage in conduct that would technically be considered a battery.
 That being said, consent is not an absolute defense, which is why it is so important to have an attorney who is familiar with the case law on this subject.